 Designing your logo

 In most circumstances your visual identity or logo will be the first impression for the consumer, so it’s very important to get it right.
 If you’re not a graphic designer, avoid the DIY approach and invest in a professional designer to create and develop your logo.
-If you are working with a small budget, make use of websites such as Fiverr.com or Peopleperhour.com to find a freelance designer to suit your desired style and budget.
+If you are working with a small budget, make use of websites such as Fiverr or People Per Hour to find a freelance designer to suit your desired style and budget.

 Consistency is key